 Well, I don’t know why—mainly procrastination—but today, I decided to check and see if by some miracle of miracles I was still friends with Drake.

-It’s not a Drake fan page.
-It’s not a fake account.
-It’s Aubrey Graham’s real, actual, personal Facebook account.
+It’s not a Drake fan page; it’s not a fake account; it’s Aubrey Graham’s real, actual, personal Facebook account.
 There’s no profile pic, he hasn't posted since 2008, but it’s his account.
 Holy mother of Sweet Baby Jesus.
-I’ve been sitting on a blogger's gold mine for years now and I had no idea.
+I’ve been sitting on a blogger's gold mine for years now, and I had no idea.

 I have an obligation as a “journalist” to give you the hard-hitting, need-to-know stories and what’s more important than never before seen pictures of a young Drake wearing his hat in a silly manner?

-Other than photos of him running through the 6ix with his various woes, there’s not much to tweet home about.
+Besides photos of him running through the 6ix with his various woes, there’s not much to tweet home about.
 There’s a video of a (likely) drunk Drake chasing people around with a pellet gun yelling, “I feel like Tip!” but I’m still figuring out how to steal it from Facebook and put it here (stay tuned).

 Drake's last status update was “d'd'd'd'd'd'd'd'd'd'd'd'd'd'do that.” on February 1, 2008—what a way to go out.
 Still, it’s interesting to scroll through his timeline because you really get a sense of his come up.
 For example, there’s a shit ton of party invites and struggle rappers trying to get next to him.
 But if you go way back, it’s cool to see people say “I saw your video” or "the mixtape is great!”

 The bigger Drake became, the more comments his page received, the more people wanted a piece of him.